castillorm/mentoring-become-a-security-analyst/threat_hunters_odyssey/005_091923_defining_threat_modeling_attack_path_mapping/README.md

-# Defining Threat Modeling and Attack Path Mapping
+# Episode 2 - Defining Threat Modeling and Attack Path Mapping

 In this video blog, I am giving my understanding of September 19, 2023 of what "Threat Modeling" and "Attack Path Mapping" mean to me as a defender of a cloud native AWS environment.